jteng1/blackjack/README.md

 ## Blackjack created with React

 This is my personal recreation of a blackjack application bootstrapped with create-react-app.
 It was created from scratch with only React and pulls cards from the Deck of Cards API.
+It was built without state management and using class based components.

 ## Play the game

 Play blackjack at https://nekasrofd.github.io/blackjack/

 ## Purpose

 I wanted to create a blackjack simulation that I could practice on with a statistics and betting with chips.
 I also wanted to create it purely in React with no state management to understand the idea of a "Single Source of Truth" and to get a better feel of managing state and passing properties without utilizing a state management system like Redux.

 ## Rules

 Dealer stands on 17<br />
 Blackjack pays 3:2<br />
 Insurance pays 2:1 (Not available yet) <br />